rfuzzo/MWSE/docs/source/references/general/csse.md

 * Select all control (Ctrl+A) now functions in the edit boxes.
 * The window will remember the user preferences for column widths, as well as the overall window size.
 * Conditional columns display the value being compared against to make it easier at a glance what the INFO requires.
+* The cell filtering behavior can be changed using a new dropdown under the actor filter dropdown.
+	* Filter with first reference's cell: The first reference of an actor's cell will be used when parsing Cell Fun/Var checks.
+This is the vanilla and default construction set behavior.
+	* Filter with render window cell: The currently open cell in the render window will be used instead of the reference's current cell when filtering dialogue.
+	* Ignore cell filter: Cell filtering will be ignored completely; any cell will assume to pass.
+* When filtering by an actor and choosing local variables to filter by, only locals already defined on that actor's script will show in the dropdown list.

 ### Render Window